nolan-h-hamilton/ROCCO/README.md

 ## Main Scripts
 ### `ROCCO.py`
-`ROCCO.py` calls `ROCCO_chrom.py` for each chromosome specified in a CSV file--see [`params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/params.csv)  or [`demo_params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/demo_params.csv) for syntax. *For any `NULL` entries in this file, the corresponding genome-wide parameter value, set with the CLI arguments in the table below, will be used*.
+`ROCCO.py` calls `ROCCO_chrom.py` for each chromosome specified in a CSV file--see [`params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/params.csv)  or [`demo_params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/demo_params.csv) for syntax.
+For any `NULL` entries in this file, the corresponding genome-wide parameter value, set with the CLI arguments in the table below, will be used.

   The default values for these parameters yield good general performance, but users seeking more/less conservative or topologically simple predictions can modify as necessary.

 The budget parameter for each chromosome can be inferred as a function of read density---see `est_budgets.py`.
 | **Parameter**                                 	| **Description**                                                                                                                                                                                                                                                                                            	| **Default**                                                                    	|
 |-----------------------------------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|--------------------------------------------------------------------------------	|